saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/cypress.md

       my_var: $MY_VAR
 ```

-:::note
+:::caution
-Environment variables are directly provided to Cypress.
-You should not use `CYPRESS_` prefix.
+Since environment variables are provided to Cypress directly, avoid using `CYPRESS_` as a prefix.
 :::

 ---